Register now and grab your free ultimate anatomy study guide!

 And now we're going to talk about our cartilaginous joints which, like our fibrous joints, are also called false joints.
 Cartilaginous joints are characterized by the continuous cartilage connection between two bones.
 And although this type of joint is classified as a false joint, it actually exhibits a moderate range of mobility which is greater than that exhibited by fibrous joints.

 And there are two types of cartilaginous joints.
 The first type known as a synchondrosis joint or primary cartilaginous joint is where the hyaline cartilage meets with bone.
-For example, at the costochondral joints of the anterior thoracic cavity, we can find a synchondrosis joint between the ribs and the highlighted costal cartilage.
+For example, at the first sternocostal joint, where the first rib meets the sternum, which I am pointing out now with my arrow.
 The second type of cartilaginous joint is known as the symphysis joint or secondary cartilaginous joint.
 And this type of joint is found primarily along the midline of the body and is characterized by adjacent bone surfaces lined with hyaline cartilage and connected by fibrous tissue.
 For example, the pubic symphysis which is shown just here.

 So let's move on to talk about joints and motion.
 So in classifying a joint based on its range of motion, it's important to first understand the various axes that the movements are occurring along and in joint movement, there are three main axes – the x-axis for up and down movement, the y-axis for side to side movement, and z-axis which is for three-dimension movement.
 We can also describe joints by the number of axes they can move along, and there are three of these joints.
 Joints that can move back and forth along a single axis are called uniaxial, joints that move about two distinct axes are called biaxial, and joints that can move through all three axes are called polyaxial or multiaxial.
 And as we continue, do keep this axes in mind to help you visualize the motions being described.